-I found the mountainous view of Jaintiapur is real attractive.
+I found the aerial view of Jaintiapur is beautiful.
 On the way saw the most beautiful Sari River (Emerald green color water) which leads to Lalakhal.
-Sari River is just near to the Indian border and originated from Meghalaya, India.
+Sari River is just near the Indian border and originated from Meghalaya, India.

 Mountainous View of Jaintiapur

-Jaintiapur to Lalakhal distance is just 8.3 km and you’ve to hire a boat from the Sarighat.
-There are much to see in Lalakhal.
-Before exploring Lalakhal I had local breakfast (Rice with Chickpea) from one local hotel at Sarighat.
+Jaintiapur to Lalakhal distance is just 8.3 km, and you’ve to hire a boat from the Sarighat.
+There is much to see in Lalakhal.
+Before exploring Lalakhal, I had local breakfast (Rice with Chickpea) from one local hotel at Sarighat.
 The food was tasty.
-This is called Local Travel Charms… 😉
+This is called Local Travel Charms. 😉

 Sylheti Food (Rice with Chickpea)

-It was so cool to see the pristine and naturally emerald green color water while enjoying the boat ride in Lalakhal which following to the Lalakhal Tea Garden.
+It was so refreshing to see the pristine and naturally emerald green color water while enjoying the boat ride in Lalakhal which followed to the Lalakhal Tea Garden.